cockroachdb/replicator/README.md

       --disableAuthentication    disable authentication of incoming cdc-sink requests; not recommended for production.
   -h, --help                     help for start
-      --jwtRefresh duration      how often to scan for updated JWT configuration; set to zero to disable (default 1m0s) --schemaRefresh duration   how often to scan for schema changes; set to zero to disable (default 1m0s) --tlsCertificate string    a path to a PEM-encoded TLS certificate chain --tlsPrivateKey string     a path to a PEM-encoded TLS private key
+      --jwtRefresh duration      how often to scan for updated JWT configuration; set to zero to disable (default 1m0s) --resolvedPurge duration   how often to purge unneeded resolved-timestamp entries; set to zero to disable (default 1s) --schemaRefresh duration   how often to scan for schema changes; set to zero to disable (default 1m0s) --tlsCertificate string    a path to a PEM-encoded TLS certificate chain --tlsPrivateKey string     a path to a PEM-encoded TLS private key